okjuan/vbook/_posts/2023-11-30-chart-moods.md

 Are you in a mood to expend energy or do you need to refuel?
 The same answer will have different implications for different people.
 For introverted people, having "expensive" capacity at a given moment offers an opportunity to socialize.
+For extroverted people, it might be a good chance to attend to personal chores.

 <div>
     <span style="float: left">&#8592; expensive &nbsp;</span>